-High school juniors and seniors planning to attend a community college transfer program or a four-year college may enroll in a College Transfer Pathway at Craven Community College and complete some of the universal general education transfer core classes required during the first two years of a four-year degree.
+Eligible high school juniors and seniors may enroll in a College Transfer Pathway at Craven Community College and complete some of the universal general education transfer core classes required during the first two years of a four-year degree.

 The College Transfer Pathway leads to the completion of 30 plus semester hours of college transfer courses, including courses in English and math.
 Generally, 30 semester hours is equal to 8-10 college courses, depending on the credit hours required for specific courses.